Challenge of developing in Jekyll via remote Linux server

 - Plink - PuTTY command line

-- Ansicon - Ansi escape sequence converter (to convert Linux CLI escape codes to windows CLI, else the terminal doesnt work very well)
+Ansicon- (Git repo defunct) Ansi escape sequence converter (to convert Linux CLI escape codes to Windows CLI, else the terminal doesn’t work well)

 - nppconsole - Notepad++ console plugin.